TYPO3 v8 has reached its end-of-life March 31st, 2020 and is not maintained by the community anymore.

 Static methods, static classes, utility classes¶

-- Utility classes MUST be located in a utility sub folder and MUST end
+Utility classes MUST be located in a utility sub folder and MUST end with

 Static methods as cross-cutting concern solution have been in the core ever since.
 They are an easy way to extract recurring coding problems to helper methods.